myhdl/myhdl/doc/source/manual/reference.rst

    .. attribute:: timescale

       This attribute is used to set the timescale corresponding to unit steps, according to the VCD format.
+The assigned value should be a string.
-The default is "1ns".
+      The default timescale is "1ns".

 .. _ref-model: